 Colombia travel blog by Mark Berman -

-I have travelled the road between Pasto and Popayan 3 times now, each year between 2010 and 2012, twice up, once down, it is my least favorite
+I have traveled the road between Pasto and Popayan 4 times now, twice up, twice down, it is my least favorite

 stretch of road in Colombia.